Skip to main content

 Pepsin breaks down proteins into smaller peptides in the stomach.

-• Which of the following statements is true regarding the digestive system in mammals?
+• What is true regarding the digestive system in mammals?

 Mammals have a complete digestive system with a mouth, esophagus, stomach, intestines, and accessory organs.